Nanosafety Training School: From Basic Science To Risk Governance

 About the School

 This year the Venice Nano Training School celebrates its 10th anniversary.
-The event will take place in San Servolo (Venice, Italy) on 22nd – 27th March 2020.

 The School will feature keynote speeches, hands-on sessions and a dedicated Young Scientist Forum Day (23rd March) during which early career researchers (PhD students, PhD candidates and Post-Docs) will have the opportunity to present their work.
 Abstract submissions will open on 10th of December 2019.